edstott/ES-synth-starter/doc/doubleBuffer.md

 3. The code uses C arrays, which have no built-in protection against out-of-bounds access.
 	We assume there are no bugs that would result in accessing data outside an array.

-Another possibility could be to use the [FreeRTOS Stream Buffer](https://www.freertos.org/RTOS-stream-buffer-example.html).
+An alternative is the [FreeRTOS Stream Buffer](https://www.freertos.org/RTOS-stream-buffer-example.html).
 A stream buffer has a lower overhead than a queue and also has the limitation of one reader and one writer.
-However, it would not be suitable for use with DMA without modification.
+However, it would not be suitable for use with DMA without modification because the DMA would need to access its internal storage directly.

 ### Double buffering with DMA
 The STM32 DMA module is designed for use with double buffering.